vert-x/mod-lang-php/README.md

 highly recommended the asynchronous forms are always used for real applications.

 The synchronous form does not take a handler as an argument and returns its results directly.
-The name of the synchronous function is the same as the name as the asynchronous form with `Sync` appended.
+The name of the synchronous method is the same as the name as the asynchronous form with `Sync` appended.

 ## copy

 Copies a file.

-This function can be called in two different ways:
+This method can be called in two different ways:

 * `copy($source, $destination, $handler)`